 Again, whether they’re using a Windows or a Mac OS device, ProjectManager allows your team to seamlessly import and export both MS Project and Excel files without losing any data.
 With robust project management software like ProjectManager, you won’t have to look for complicated workarounds to run Microsoft Project on Mac.

-A virtual machine (VM) allows you to run Microsoft Project on Mac by emulating a windows operating system.
+Speaking of workarounds, a virtual machine (VM) allows you to run Microsoft Project on Mac by emulating a Windows operating system.
 The most commonly used VM solutions for Mac are Parallels Desktop and VirtualBox.
 They’ll allow you to run MS Project on Mac computers, but there are several drawbacks.
+A large volume of system resources such as CPU, RAM and storage are needed for these virtual machines to be effective.
+If you have a Mac computer that already has limited resources, adding this can significantly slow down how fast your computer operates.

 Parallels Desktop